hpssjellis/grants/latest-pitch.md

 ## What it is all about:

-A bobcat Miner beside an Arduino Portenta with the LoRa Vision Shield attached using the 2 x 80 pin attachments and a 915 MHz antenna powered by a regular cell phone charger.
+Here I show my Bobcat Miner beside an Arduino Portenta with the LoRa Vision Shield attached using the 2 x 80 pin attachments and a 915 MHz antenna powered by a regular cell phone charger.
 (LiPo or coin cell options on the large breakout board not shown)

 ![image](https://user-images.githubusercontent.com/5605614/132133375-a1df96b3-161e-411d-bdae-402925b79550.png)